Nike Lunaracer+ Review

 My love affair with the Lunar series continue with the trialing of the Lunaracer+.
 Being one half of the 2 models released by Nike which feature the space age Lunarlite foam, the racer took my running experience to another level.

+When Wong (EKIN with Nike Sales Malaysia) handed me the shoebox, I had to shake it to ensure that the shoes were inside and when I opened the package to reveal the shoes, my colleagues were astounded by its lightness.
+One remarked that if thrown at someone across the room, the shoes may not reach their destination and if used to smack someone, it may not cause any pain!
+While I won't try out the latter theory, I certainly want to test them out as quickly as I can.
 I made a visual inspection of the shoes and saw that the midsole construction looks that of the Trainer [review].
 The main difference is on the upper.
 Instead of the Trainer's white mesh, the racers sport a grey white translucent paper-like material.
 No visible stitching are seen.
 In their place, certain stress points had additional strips of yellow suede "welded" or crimped to the upper.
 Threads of Flywire interlaced the upper material providing just enough structure to support the shoe shape and the wearer.
 The sockliner is a thin foam and under the left piece is the spot for the Nike+ sensor.
 The outsole difference is less apparent.
 What's obvious are the more liberal application of the BRS1000 and solid rubber plugs for better durability.

 I made the right call by opting for 1/2 a size larger for the racer.
 The shoe fits like a glove and here's where the next difference lies - their lack of weight.
 At 5.5oz, they are nearly half the weight of the already lightweight Trainers.
 The racers are low profile (see Notes section) and you'll feel your calves walking around in them.
 With a planned 21K the next day, I limited my first run to a 5K and try as hard as I might, I had a hard time slowing down!
 I didn't know if it's the build, weight or material I just automatically ran in a light and efficient manner.
 Tap and go, tap and go.
 More mid to forefoot landing than on the heel.
 I simply went faster and couldn't wait for the tougher run the next morning.
 21K later, I was astounded.
 My calves and shins were just a bit sore but that was the legs adjusting to the lower ride.
 Since the first 2 runs, I've put the pair to some really hardcore workouts which included back to back long runs at different pace.
 The racers defy logic - mad science at work.